 There is a recurring thing in social media about what people wish they had known when they were younger.
 We’ve never been too interested in participating, since there is little to be gained by wishing for a different past.
 (I did once post on this subject, but it was an attempt at humor: “Advice to my younger self—don’t go for the chili dog pizza at the truck stop.”)

-Our friend, the great thinker Burt White, got us thinking about this.
+A colleague got us thinking about this recently.
 We ended up with a hotter notion: advice from our future self.
 Imagine that the “you” from a year or a decade from now could come back and talk to you today—what would they wish you knew?
 “Advice from my future self” gives us the chance to make things better, beginning today!

 At the risk of sounding as unstable as Vonnegut’s time-traveling character Billy Pilgrim, I imagined a conversation with my future self exactly to test this purpose.
 I already knew what my future self wanted to talk about—but I have been acting as if I didn’t know.
 The conversation may mark a turning point for me.

 This is sort of personal, so I will not bore you with the details.
 But it isn’t difficult to sort out what kinds of advice our future selves might give:

 - Acquire needed skills to change career trajectory

 - Gain closer connections with special people around us

 - Do something active every day